-Lile is a member of The National Committee for Research Ethics in the Social Sciences and the Humanities (NESH).
+The National Committee for Research Ethics in the Social Sciences and the Humanities (NESH).
 He has also served 2 years as a member of the Press Complaint Commission (PFU) in Norway.

 (Critical Law).
 In addition he is a member of the editorial team of the journal Human Rights Education Review.

-has been working for Save the Children as an international senior advisor on child rights governance.
+Children as an international senior advisor on child rights governance.
 He was also an advisor for the Gáldu - Resource Centre for the Rights of Indigenous Peoples.
-In addition he has been working as a journalist in newspapers,
+In addition he has been working as a journalist in newspapers, TV and radio.

 As a researcher he has published many articles and books and written several editorials and opinion pieces, in addition to contributions in the dictionary Store Norske Leksikon (SNL).
-An overview of publications
+An overview of publications can be found here.

 For more on his CV se the LinkedIn profile.

 is from Iran.
 He is what might be called a properly confusing cultural mix.